 Realistically, however, the question of fidelity is often tied directly to purse strings.
 Some plants opt for low to medium fidelity simulators because they initially appear to be a lower cost option.
 But, as Richard W. Vesel notes in his article “Power Plant Training Simulators Explained” (Power Magazine 12/01/2013), “Cost notwithstanding, many users choose high-fidelity simulators to train operators so that the trainees get as deeply exposed to the plant as possible, without actually touching it.”

-If you require a high-fidelity power plant simulator, either by law or by virtue, it is important to note that not all high-fidelity simulators are created equal.
+If you require a high-fidelity power plant simulator, either by law or by virtue, keep in mind that not all high-fidelity simulators are created equal.
 Fidelity is essentially a combination of three elements:

-- Technology – the engineering quality of the equations used in the modeling tools;
+- Technology – the engineering quality of the equations used in the modeling tools

-- Engineering Rigor – the thoroughness of the model and the scope to which plant systems are modeled;
+- Engineering Rigor – the thoroughness of the model and the scope to which plant systems are modeled

-- Experience – the experience of the simulation engineer and the “test operator” to assure realism in real-time.
+- Experience – the experience of the simulation engineer and the “test operator” to assure realism in real-time

-For example, a nodalized, matrix based solution gives a more accurate response to complex thermodynamics (or electrical) systems because of its simultaneous equation solver.
+For example, a nodalized, matrix-based solution offers a more accurate response than complex thermodynamics (or electrical) systems.
+Why?
+Because it features a simultaneous equation solver.
 The model should tell you what is happening in the plant, not the other way around.
-Because pressure, temperature, enthalpy, etc., are calculated at nodal level, you often can see what’s happening in the plant in areas that are not instrumented, giving engineering a better understanding of plant performance.
+When you calculate pressure, temperature, enthalpy, etc. at the nodal level, you can often see what’s happening in areas without instrumentation.
+This level of insight gives your engineers a better understanding of plant performance.

-Simulation technology has grown leaps and bounds from the early days of flight simulation, but one of the most important and impactful aspects of an effective simulator are the simulation engineers who build the models.
+Simulation technology has grown leaps and bounds since the early days of flight simulation.
+But what really defines an effective simulator is the engineers who build the models.
 The experience of the engineer to understand plant data and its interactions, determine how detailed the model needs to be and implement the high-fidelity solution is paramount to ensuring the simulator is capable of addressing the user’s performance requirements and expectations.